ZAF07/noak-queuing-system/README.md

 >
 > 1. Add/remove doctors from the clinic
 > 2. List all the doctors in the clinic
-> 3. Set a patient's average waiting time to consultation
+> 3. Get a patient's average waiting time to consultation

 To view the plain algorithm, checkout the **bonus branch**: `git checkout bonus`